davidlpz/krakatoa/README.md

 Options are set with an object as second argument to the .jslider() method.
 They are all optional.
 Some options that you can specify:

-* **width**: width of the slider.
+* **width**: Width of the slider.
 Can be set to 'auto' (it will be the container's width) or a string.
 The default value is 400px.
-* **height**: height of the slider.
+* **height**: Height of the slider.
 Can be set to 'auto' (it will be the height of the actual image) or a string.
 The default value is 300px.
+* **display**: Display mode of the slider, it works as the CSS property.
+Default value is 'block'.
-* **loop**: begins again after last image.
+* **loop**: Begins again after last image.
 Boolean.
 Default value is true.
 * **show_arrows**: Show the arrows control.
 Boolean.
 Default value is true.
 * **show_buttons**: Show the pagination buttons.
 Boolean.
 Default value is true.
 * **default_image**: Default image to show.
 Integer.
 Default value is 0 and shows the first image.

+The following CSS is required to prevent anything to show while the script is loading:

+	.jslider{
+		display:none;
+	}

 The following CSS is not required but it does the work: